 But the Mat-Su is also home to gorgeous wilderness: craggy mountains, massive glaciers, salmon-filled streams, and endless boreal forests dotted with lakes.
 It’s easy to explore: the Parks and Glenn highways run north and east, accessing Denali and the Matanuska Glacier area.

-And there’s a lot to do: fishing, river rafting, glacier trekking, flightseeing, bird watching, canoeing, and more are easily accessible, from towns like Talkeetna, Willow, and Glacier View.
+And there’s a lot to do: fishing, river rafting, glacier trekking, flightseeing, farm tours to get an inside look at Alaska's agriculture and sample local foods, bird watching, canoeing, and more are easily accessible, from towns like Talkeetna, Willow, and Glacier View.
 Talkeetna, a whistle-stop town at the junction of three rivers, is also the launching point for Denali climbers, as well as the Alaska’s flightseeing capital.

 Winter brings out the dog mushers, skiers, and snowmobilers.
 Willow hosts the official start of the Iditarod; not surprisingly, the community is filled with dog mushers.
 Take a tour on a dog sled or a guided snowmobile ride.
 Winter carnivals, holiday celebrations, ice fishing tournaments, and extreme adventure races occur throughout the dark, cold months.